orectique/SpaceBar-TF/README.md

 # SpaceBar-TF
- An exploration in to generative algorithms in Tensorflow.
+ An exploration into generative algorithms in Tensorflow.